MandavkarPranjal/arch-lms/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## 🚀 Feature Description

-Please give us a clear and concise description of the feature or improvement you want to see.
+Describe the feature or improvement.

 ## 🎯 Why Is This Needed?

-Explain why this feature would be useful for the project and its users.
+Why is this feature useful for the project and its users?

 ## 🛠️ Possible Implementation